ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : a cryptographic proof that a Signed Statement is included in the Append-only Log.
 Receipts are signed proofs of verifiable data-structure properties.
-The types of Receipts MUST support inclusion proofs and MAY support Receipts for other proof types, such as consistency proofs.
+The types of Receipts MUST support inclusion proofs and MAY support other proof types, such as consistency proofs.

 Registration: